 Despite the amendments of the principal Act made by this Part, the principal Act as in force immediately before the commencement of section 5 of this Act continues to apply in relation to a proceeding pending in a court to which section 6 of the principal Act applied before that commencement.

 ”.

-3 On the date as at which this compilation was prepared, the Legal Profession Act 2008 s.
-670 had not come into operation.
-It reads as follows:

-“

-670. Jurisdiction of Courts (Cross-vesting) Act 1987 amended

-(1) The amendments in this section are to the Jurisdiction of Courts (Cross-vesting) Act 1987.

-(2) Section 5(9) is amended by deleting “a barrister or a solicitor, or as both a barrister and a solicitor” and inserting instead —

-“

-an Australian legal practitioner (within the meaning of that term in the Legal Profession Act 2008 section 3)

-”.

-”.